 After combing through the decade's photo archive, we pulled out the trends that are still utterly relevant today.
 We then scoured the internet's top fashion sites, taking into account style, price point and quality, to help you infuse your wardrobe with a splash of Swinging Sixties glamour.

 Hello!
-Fashion shares the top 5 fashion trends from the 1960s that we still adore today:
+Fashion shares the 1960s fashion trends that we still adore today: